Inside the manhunt for an escaped murder suspect and jailer - NewsBreak

 Surveillance video from the car wash showed the Cadillac.
 Task force investigators began driving around checking out motels and restaurant parking lots, Keely said.

 Eventually, they found the car at a local motel and placed it under surveillance.
-Vicky White soon emerged in a wig, alongside the 6-foot-9 Casey White, Keely said.
+Vicky White soon emerged in a wig, alongside the 6-foot-9 Casey, Keely said.
 They hopped in the Cadillac and drove off with the marshals secretly tailing them, but the officers were seen, according to Keely.

 The brief pursuit ended when the officers rammed the car.
 The Cadillac flipped over and, at some point, Vicky White shot herself in the head, authorities said.